 - Phase-III Trials – The study drug or treatment is given to large groups of people (1,000-3,000) to confirm its effectiveness, monitor side effects, compare it to commonly used treatments, and collect information that will allow the drug or treatment to be used safely.

-- Molecule-targeting drugs, such as Gleevec, which hone in on aberrant proteins or genes that make cells cancerous
+- Molecule-targeting drugs, such as Gleevec, which target aberrant proteins or genes that make cells cancerous;

-- Monoclonal antibodies or other biological agents that target aberrant proteins or genes that make cells cancerous
+- Monoclonal antibodies or other biological agents that target aberrant proteins or genes that make cells cancerous; and

 - Treatments that stimulate the body’s immune system to attack cancers.